Fire and rescue services

 Lebanon recognises dual nationality.
 However, Lebanese citizenship takes precedence over the second nationality.

 If you're a dual national, Lebanese authorities will treat you as a Lebanese citizen.
-This limits the consular services we can give if you're arrested or detained.
+This may significantly limit the consular services we can provide if you're arrested or detained.

 If you're a dual citizen re-entering Lebanon on your Lebanese passport or identity document, make sure: